ScalaWilliam/git-work/documentation/solution.md

 # Solution

+Based on the analysis, most importantly the **Client** must be technical in order for us to get rid of the interview process.
+The **Client** must be able to evaluate the quality of work by himself.

-Git Work targets a technical manager or architect who builds software incrementally, where the individual pieces of work would last less than half a working day.
+Therefore Git Watch targets a technical manager, architect, or lead developer.
+This person builds software incrementally, where the individual pieces of work would last less than half a working day.
 Where the piece is too large, it must be broken down.
+He knows how to split work.

+Dispute (wrestling) processes are complex and also unnecessary cruft.
-There are no obligations from either side, so no contracts aside those of rights and licensing.
+So, there are no obligations from either side.
-By taking on larger or unclear pieces of work, the **Worker** risks not being paid by the **Client** for the work done, and the **Client** risks wasting his own time and not getting what he wants.
+By taking on larger or unclear pieces of work, the **Worker** risks not being paid by the **Client** for the work done, and the **Client** risks wasting his own time and not getting paid.

-We are not interested in taking on Escrow services.
-There are other vendors like Upwork for that, but you'll spend far more time wrestling with people rather than simply getting on with the work.
+Because Disputes are gone, we don't need Escrows.
+If someone wants to play the dispute game, they are free to use another system.

-We'll put in extra effort to make sure a good full system workflow is set up as Git Work is only a **piece of the puzzle** and not a full fledged system for managing work.
-For example, it can be used with Gitchiu which lets you create new Issues from commits very quickly.
-This lets developers work incrementally in a bug-driven development fashion and communicates important information to the manager behind the delivery.
+A clear workflow is essential.
+Bug-driven development, Gitchiu (to create new Issues from commits quickly).

+Allow Workers to work incrementally in a bug-driven development fashion and communicates important information to the Client.

-Feedback is very important, and **Workers** should always communicate to their best ability as should the **Clients**.
-Communication outside of Issues is strongly discouraged because it leads to poorer quality of work.
+Communication channel must be next to the repository as well so that we can track what is going on.
+No private communications because that reduces Issue quailty.
  We will have metrics that help determine good working practices.
  Well documented Issues should be easy to get **Workers** for, whereas badly documented ones will have difficulty.

-Initially the system will not be immediately open to new **Clients** to ensure the right workflow is built up.
- We're open to very good incremental technical managers/architects who could become beta-testers and potentially full fledged partners in this system.
-Once the essential bits are complete, Git Work should be finished and only small improvements necessary.
-It should be possible to build new systems on top of Git Work but we cannot see a clear path for it yet.
-Definitely we see potential for customising user validation and payment methods for example, as currently only PayPal would be supported for simplicity.

-The system is open to **Workers**.

-See the <a href="https://github.com/ScalaWilliam/git-work/wiki/USP">USP Wiki page</a> to have a look at the competition and some philosophy.